cmarincia/ketansingh.me/content/posts/llvm.md

 ```

-Writing a hello world is not too different from what we'd do in C. First we declare a i8 array of size 12 and initialize it with a value "hello world" with null terminator.
+Writing a hello world is not too different from what we do in C. First we declare a i8 array of size 12 and initialize it with a value "hello world" with null terminator.

 We declare external `puts` function which will be resolved in linking step when this function will be mapped to c library by the linker.